bsgriggs/mendix-unsaved-changes-message/README.md

 ## OnBeforeUnload
-Dynamically trigger the browser's onBeforeUnload event and show a blocking message of unsaved changes when the user attempts to close the browser tab or the entire browser.
+Dynamically trigger the browser's onBeforeUnload event to show a blocking message of unsaved changes when the user attempts to close the browser tab or the entire browser.
 Can be used together with the Unsaved Changes Message module to more robustly warn the user of their unsaved changes on navigation within Mendix.

 ## Features
 - Based on a boolean expression, dynamically enable the browsers onBeforeUnload event.